Emil Paul Tscherrig

-Emil Paul Tscherrig (born 3 February 1947) is a Swiss prelate of the Catholic Church who has spent his career in the diplomatic service of the Holy See.
-He became an archbishop in 1996 and has since held assignments as Apostolic Nuncio to several countries.
+Emil Paul Tscherrig (3 February 1947 – 12 May 2026) was a Swiss prelate of the Catholic Church who spent his career in the diplomatic service of the Holy See.
+He became an archbishop in 1996 and held assignments as Apostolic Nuncio to several countries.
 He was nuncio to Italy and San Marino when he retired from the diplomatic service in 2024.

-Pope Francis made him a cardinal on 30 September 2023.

-Biography
+Tscherrig served as the Titular Archbishop of Voli from 1996 to 2023.
+He was made a cardinal by Pope Francis on 30 September 2023 and served as a cardinal elector in the 2025 conclave.

+Early life

-He was born in Unterems on 3 February 1947, the eldest of eight children.
-He was ordained a priest on 11 April 1974 for the Diocese of Sion.
+Emil Paul Tscherrig was born in Unterems on 3 February 1947, the eldest of eight children in a family of mountain farmers.

-Diplomatic career

-He entered the diplomatic service of the Holy See in 1978.
-In addition to overseas assignments, he also worked in Rome in the Secretariat of State from 1985 to 1996, assisting in preparations for Pope John Paul's international trips.
+Tscherrig studied at the Collegium Brig from 1961 to 1968.
+He struggled with his decision to become a priest, only deciding while performing his military service.
+He studied philosophy and theology at the seminary in Sion and at the University of Freiburg, earning a Licentiate in Catholic theology in 1974.

+Career

+Tscherrig was ordained a priest on 11 April 1974 for the Diocese of Sion.
+While preparing for a diplomatic career with studies at the Pontifical Ecclesiastical Academy, he earned a doctorate in canon law at the Pontifical Gregorian University with a thesis on the concept of the ecumenical council since Trent.

-On 4 May 1996, Pope John Paul II named him titular archbishop of Voli and appointed him Apostolic Nuncio to Burundi.
+On 4 May 1996, Pope John Paul II named him titular archbishop of Voli.
 He received his episcopal consecration from Cardinal Angelo Sodano on 27 June.